-- Advises employers on complying with applicable laws, rules, and regulations concerning diverse labor and employment issues, such as family and medical leave, disability accommodation, wage and hour matters, anti-discrimination, and workplace privacy
+- Advising employers on complying with applicable laws, rules, and regulations concerning diverse labor and employment issues, such as family and medical leave, disability accommodation, wage and hour matters, anti-discrimination, and workplace privacy

-- Represents clients in labor and employment-related litigation before state and federal courts and administrative agencies
+- Representing clients in labor and employment-related litigation before state and federal courts and administrative agencies

-- Drafts or updates provisions for employment applications, employee handbooks, and separation agreements
+- Drafting or updating provisions for employment applications, employee handbooks, and separation agreements

 Shawndra has lectured on social media ethics as a guest speaker for a groundbreaking Technology and the Law course, created through a partnership between the City University of New York School of Law and the New York State Bar Association.
 She also co-authored updates to the “Civil Discovery Issues” chapter in Practising Law Institute’s treatise on Social Media and the Law in 2018 and 2019.